feelpp/feelpp-book/QuickReference/environment.md

 ===========

 In this section, we present some tools to initialize and manipulate Feel++ environment.
-For more information, see \ref detail::Environment "Environment".
+For more information, see  [Environment](environment.md).

 # Initialize Feel++